Resike/WoWDevelopment/README.md

 # Features:

-* Full API sytax highlighting for lua, xml and toc files
+* Full API syntax highlighting for lua, xml and toc files.
 * Global finder build system, which finds any global variables with detailed information for the current lua file.

 # Installation: